 - No direct evidence to suggest they can improve motor skill development or acquisition

-- The complex high-level skill of Olympic Weightlifting are different to the complex high-level skills associated with sporting movements (e.g. high jump take-off).
+- The complex high-level skill of Olympic Weightlifting is different to the complex high-level skills associated with sporting movements (e.g. high jump take-off).

 - Time-consuming to coach

-- Associated risk with moving heavy loads at high speeds
+- The associated risk with moving heavy loads at high speeds

 - Expensive equipment

 - Requires a large amount of space